russhwolf/multiplatform-hello/README.md

 ### iOS

 The iOS code lives in `shared-mobile/xcodeproj`.
-It makes use of the `xcode-compat` gradle plugin which generates the gradle task needed to sync the `:shared-mobile` output framework to Xcode.

 It includes a ViewController which calls the `hello()` function and renders its output to screen.

 The iOS code can be modified or built by opening `shared-mobile/xcodeproj/Shared.xcodeproj` in Xcode.